Sogdian language: Discovery of Sogdian texts

+The first discovered Sogdian text was the Karabalgasun inscription, but it was not understood until 1909 that it contained text in Sogdian.

-The finding of manuscript fragments of the Sogdian language in China's Xinjiang region sparked the study of the Sogdian language.
-Robert Gauthiot, (the first Buddhist Sogdian scholar) and Paul Pelliot, (who while exploring in Dunhuang, retrieved Sogdian material) began investigating the Sogdian material that Pelliot had discovered in 1908.
-Gauthiot published many articles based on his work with Pelliot's material, but died during the First World War.
+Aurel Stein discovered five letters written in Sogdian, known as the "Ancient Letters", in an abandoned watchtower near Dunhuang in 1907, dating to the end of the Western Jin dynasty.
+The finding of manuscript fragments of the Sogdian language in China's Xinjiang region sparked the study of the language.
+Robert Gauthiot (the first Buddhist Sogdian scholar) and Paul Pelliot (who explored in Dunhuang and retrieved Sogdian material there) began investigating the Sogdian material that Pelliot had discovered in 1908.
+Gauthiot published many articles based on his work with Pelliot's material but died during the First World War.
 One of Gauthiot's most impressive articles was a glossary to the Sogdian text, which he was in the process of completing when he died.
 This work was continued by Émile Benveniste after Gauthiot's death.

 Various Sogdian pieces have been found in the Turfan text corpus by the German Turfan expeditions.
 These expeditions were controlled by the Ethnological Museum of Berlin.
 These pieces consist almost entirely of religious works by Manichaean and Christian writers, including translations of the Bible.
 Most of the Sogdian religious works are from the 9th and 10th centuries.

 Dunhuang and Turfan were the two most plentiful sites of Manichean, Buddhist, and Christian Sogdian texts.
-Sogdiana itself actually contained a much smaller collection of texts.
-These texts were business related, belonging to a minor Sogdian king, Divashtich.
-These business texts dated back to the time of the Muslim conquest, about 700.
+Sogdiana itself actually contained a much smaller collection of texts, discovered in the early 1930s near Mount Mug in Tajikistan.
+The texts, related to business, belonged to a minor Sogdian king, Divashtich.
+They dated back to the time of the Muslim conquest, about 700.

+Between 1996 and 2018, a number of inscribed fragments have been found at Kultobe in Kazakhstan.
+They date back to the Kangju culture, are significantly earlier than the 4th century AD and showcase an archaic state of Sogdian.

+In the years between 2003 and 2020, three new bilingual Chinese-Sogdian epitaphs have been discovered and published.